openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 ```

 Note: the `nonce` and `aud` are set to the `nonce` of the request and the client id of the verifier, respectively, in the same way as for the verifier presentations to prevent replay.

-## LDP VCs with BBS Signature Scheme

-This section illustrates how a W3C Verifiable Credential signed mobile driving licence (mDL) credential expressed using a data model and data sets defined in [@ISO.18013-5] can be presented from the End-User's device directly to the RP using this specification.

-BBS signature is a ZKP-enabled cryptographic scheme and can be used with any credential formats that supports signing multiple payloads (such as LDP VCs and JWPs).

-In order to create a ZKP-enabled credential with BBS, the credential Issuer must have a supported key type (e.g. bls12381g2)

-The following is an LDP-based Verifiable Credential with BBS Signature:

-<{{examples/credentials/ldp_bbs_vc.json}}

-### Presentation Request

-The presentation request will be similar to the LDP VC:

-<{{examples/request/request.txt}}

-The requirements regarding the credential to be presented are conveyed in the presentation_definition parameter.
-The content of the request is shown in the following example:

-<{{examples/request/pd_bbs_vc.json}}

-In the presentation_definition, the limit_disclosure constraint is set to true to selectively disclose a subset of claims from the requested credential.

-### Presentation Response

-The presentation response will look similar to the LDP VC example :

-<{{examples/response/response.txt}}

-The below example shows contents in a presentation_submission:

-<{{examples/response/ps_bbs_ldp.json}}

-The following is an example of VP token response using BBS Signature proofs:

-<{{examples/response/vp_token_bbs_ldp.json}}

 # IANA Considerations